 Parents of toddlers often wonder if their kids are getting enough to eat.
 It's an understandable concern, and offering healthy snacks can help ensure that the answer is yes.

 Some kids at this age may seem too busy exploring the world to slow down and eat.
 Others may be fickle about food or refuse to eat what's served at mealtime.
-Toddlers need about 1,000 to 1,200 calories a day, but often don't eat a lot at one sitting.
+Toddlers benefit from eating a variety of healthy foods, but often don't eat a lot at one sitting.
 That's where snacks come in.

 Healthy, well-timed snacks can help balance out an uneven diet, tiding toddlers over between meals and keeping them from getting so hungry that they become cranky.
 And you boost the intake of nutrients your toddler needs to be healthy when you serve fruits, veggies, whole grains, protein, and calcium-rich foods.

 Most toddlers do well with three meals and two or three snacks a day — perhaps mid-morning, mid-afternoon, and again after dinner, if necessary.